damaf/MCNH-AR/README.md

 # NH-MSVAR

-## Non-Homogeneous Markov Switching Vector Auto-Regressive
+## Non-Homogeneous Markov Switching Vector Auto-Regressive (NH-MSVAR)
 This package contains the software programs designed for NH-MSVAR model.
 It includes a learning algorithm, a prediction function and a state inference algorithm.

 ## Requirements